Skip to content

 In 1966, Frazetta was assigned to generate cover artwork for Robert E. Howard’s collection of stories.
 Howard (founder of the sword and sorcery genre) had written them back in the 1930s, but they’d never been artistically rendered.

-Sure, it might have been a commissioned piece for money, but because of Frazetta’s adherence to his own iron-clad style and vision, Conan quickly became one of his most recognizable works of art.
+While it might have been a paid piece, Frazetta’s iron-clad style and vision meant that Conan became one of his most recognizable works of art.

-When you stare into Conan (or any of his pieces), Frank Frazetta artwork sits at the unique intersection of science fiction, classic Flemish masters, Pre-Code Hollywood, early comic books, and the human body itself.
-He defined a genre that’s impossible to put your finger on, but you know it when you see it.
+When you stare at Conan (or any of his pieces, let’s be honest), Frank Frazetta art sits at the unique intersection of science fiction, classic Flemish masters, Pre-Code Hollywood, early comic books, and body worship.
+He defined a genre that’s impossible to put your finger on–but you know it when you see it.

 Hal Foster